elisabethmarie/DAT158/readme.txt

-This is my git-repository for DAT158
+This is my git-repository for DAT158!
+- Machine Learning
+- Algorithms